 - • The Irish Dental Council (after December 5, 2012).

 B) An accredited two-year qualifying or degree completion program in dentistry.
-As of November 2021, these programs are offered by the University of British Columbia, University of Alberta, University of Saskatchewan, University of Manitoba, Western University, University of Toronto, McGill University, and Dalhousie University.
+As of November 2021, these programs are offered by the University of Alberta, University of Saskatchewan, University of Manitoba, Western University, University of Toronto, McGill University, and Dalhousie University.
 The language requirement for admissions into most of these programs is an Academic IELTS band score of 6.5 overall with a minimum of 6.0 in each module.
 French-language programs can be done at Université de Montréal and Université Laval.

 However, you need to show proof of language proficiency in the Province of Ontario if you do not fulfil the above conditions.
 Other provinces and territories do not currently have this requirement, but if you decide to move to (and practice in) Ontario, the Royal College of Dental Surgeons of Ontario (RCDSO) is authorized to ask for proof of language proficiency.
 This proof can be provided in one of these three ways:

 1. Through demonstrating that you have completed a non-accredited dental program taught fully in English or French by providing:

 - • a letter from the Dean of the program confirming that the entire program is taught in English or French,

 - • a letter written by yourself explaining how you meet the language proficiency requirement.

 2. Take an English/French Language proficiency test.
 Keep in mind that test results are valid for two years, so you will need to take a new test if your results are from more than two years prior to your application.